 I have read that women treat vaginal infections with a douche of 1 tablespoon of borax in a cup of water twice daily.
 I’ll have to take their word for it!

 The web has numerous anecdotal accounts of treating rheumatoid arthritis, fibromyalgia, and some internal infections by ingesting a weak borax solution.
-The science isn’t conclusive enough for me to recommend it, but it’s enough for me to provide a link so you can follow up if you’re interested.
+According to the FDA and Medical News Today,

 Pest control with borax

 If you have weeds growing in your driveway or sidewalk, pour some borax around them.
 It will kill them as quickly as the more toxic weed killers.

 I have read that a small, judicious amount of borax around garden plants will keep aphids and other pests away.
 Apparently boron is like salt—a necessary nutrient that’s toxic at excessive levels.